LAXNORTHEAST conducts in-person amateur radio licensing exams

 Yaesu Handheld Radios

 For a little more money you can buy Yaesu handhelds that are higher quality and have clean signals.
+Read our article "Choosing the Right Handheld Radio (HT) for Emergency Communications" here.

 The FT-65r, FT-60r, FT-4xr are solid options that will last for years.
 They range from $80 - $120.